sns-sdks/go-twitter/README.md

 [OAuth 2.0](https://developer.twitter.com/en/docs/twitter-api/oauth2) has released with beta.

 So you can do `OAuth2.0` with twitter.
-More see the [`ddemo for OAuth2.0`](https://github.com/sns-sdks/go-twitter/tree/master/example/oauth2/authorization_oauth2.go)
+More see the [`Examples for OAuth2.0`](https://github.com/sns-sdks/go-twitter/tree/master/example/oauth2/authorization_oauth2.go)

 ### Authentication